wtfrank/cfc-to-bee/README.md

 Installation
 ------------

-In Chrome, choose Window > Extensions.
+In Chrome, click on the three lines in the top right, then More tools > Extensions.
 Drag CFCtoBee.crx into the page that appears.

 Ruse
 ----